Play With Examples

 - » For GNU/Linux, Mac OS X, and Windows

-- » Over 100 libraries extend the software into sound, video, computer vision, and more...
+- » Over 100 libraries extend the core software

 - » Well documented, with many books available